 Despite the fact that there is presently no provision under the IBC for group insolvency, the NCLT has taken proactive steps and has passed orders taking into consideration corporate debtors and their interconnections with other group companies.

-This is akin to the principle of lifting of the corporate veil and particularly helpful where a corporate debtor in a CIRP does not have assets for insolvency resolution in a meaningful way, but there exist holding companies or associate or subsidiary companies of the same group who hold the assets, and whose assets cannot be touched because they belong to a different entity, albeit such entity is either promoted or controlled by the same or substantially the same promoters.
+This is akin to the principle of lifting of the corporate veil and particularly helpful where a corporate debtor in a CIRP does not have assets for insolvency resolution in a meaningful way, but there exist holding companies or associate or subsidiary companies of the same group that hold the assets, and the assets cannot be touched because they belong to a different entity, albeit an entity either promoted or controlled by the same or substantially the same promoters.

-The RBI has permitted banks and financial institutions to grant a loan moratorium in respect of any loan repayment until 31 August 2020.
-However, interest for this period will accrue and will be chargeable in payments post 31 August 2020.
-While the moratorium has not been extended, banks are being encouraged to do a one-time restructuring of individual loans without classifying them as bad loans.17
+The RBI had permitted banks and financial institutions to grant a loan moratorium in respect of any loan repayment until 31 August 2020.
+However, interest for this period would accrue and be chargeable in payments post 31 August 2020.
+While the moratorium has not been extended, banks are being encouraged to do a one-time restructuring of individual loans without classifying them as bad loans.22

 Plenary insolvency proceedings